 What do you find most challenging about your job?

 Not to buy all the beautiful products I feature maybe?! ?
 To be honest there’s not much I find challenging.
 Etsy has always encourage its employees to explore, learn and adapt which allows us to do our job in a very comfortable way.

 Oh in so many different things it would be too long to list!
 But my travels are a big source of inspiration, as well as photography and art.
 And simple things like observing life and people around me.
 I don’t take enough time to do so in my everyday life so when I’m traveling I try to step back and just watch the world around me.

-In Europe I’ve felt in love with the Amalfi cost in Italy.
+In Europe I’ve felt in love with the Amalfi cost in Italy while being on the Amalfi tour from Rome.
 It was definitely one of my favorite trip in the last few years.
 My 10 days road trip in Scotland 2 years ago was also breathtaking.
 And discovering Montenegro and Dubrovnik definitely was the highlight of 2016 so far!
 It made me want to travel to the rest of Croatia and Balcans.
 Flying in an helicopter above the Grand Canyon and visiting Machu Picchu (and really everything I saw in Peru!) are probably two of my most amazing trip memories.

 How did you like Dubrovnik and Montenegro?
 What impressed you the most?